NEW: Atlantic City concerts canceled due to forecast

 “If it’s not an emergency, we don’t need people out,” he said.

-The storm's outer bands may have killed at least one person.
-John Mayes, 56, was sleeping in a tent behind a gas station in Ocala, about 65 miles northwest of Orlando, when a tree fell onto him Thursday night, the Marion County Sheriff's Office said.
+One person died in Florida as Hermine approached.
+John Mayes, 56, was sleeping in a tent behind a gas station in Ocala, about 65 miles northwest of Orlando, when a tree fell onto him Thursday night, the Marion County Sheriff’s Office said.

-A medical examiner's office has yet to determine whether the storm was the cause, Gov. Rick Scott said.
+A medical examiner’s office has yet to determine whether the storm was the cause, Florida Gov. Rick Scott said.

 About 70,000 homes and businesses were left without power in the Tallahassee area, where sustained winds of up to 80 mph toppled utility poles onto ground saturated by inches of rain.